-Studies looking at the impacts of grazing on vegetation (i.e. species proportions and spatial distribution), within arid environments, have taken various approaches including remote sensing (Ares et al., 2003), empirical modelling (Aubault et al., 2015), and complex modelling (Jeltsch et al., 1997a; Yu et al., 2019).
-However, few studies have combined a complex modelling approach to analyse the interaction between grazing and wind erosion at the scale of individual grazers or dunes (e.g. Bo et al., 2013; Yan and Baas, 2018).
-Remote sensing studies on vegetation cover in arid environments (e.g., Patagonia Monte, Colorado Plateau) were developed to track the changes in grazed landscapes and effectively analyse the results of landscape management, but the analysis of the functions and processes that shape the resulting landscape are more difficult to extract (Ares et al., 2003; Yuhas and Goetz, 1994).
-Aubault et al. (2015) implemented a coupled approach using an empirical model representing pasture growth (GRASP) and a spatio-temporal land erodibilty model (AUSLEM) to evaluate the impact of land management strategies on the erodibility of western Queensland Australia environments.
-The study highlighted the importance of adapting the grazing strategy and stocking rate to the land type and climate variabilities of an environment, in order to limit the wind erosion and land degradation (Aubault et al., 2015).
-A combined agent-based model (ABM) approach and real time remotely sensed vegetation leaf area index by Yu et al. (2019), was used to evaluate the consequences of different grazing management strategies on vegetation cover in the region of Zeku, China.
+Studies looking at the impacts of grazing on vegetation (i.e., species proportions and spatial distribution) within arid environments have taken various approaches including remote sensing (Ares et al., 2003), empirical modeling (Aubault et al., 2015), and complex modeling (Jeltsch et al., 1997a; Yu et al., 2019).
+However, few studies have combined a complex modeling approach to analyze the interaction between grazing and wind erosion at the scale of individual grazers or dunes (e.g., Bo et al., 2013; Yan and Baas, 2018).
+Remote sensing studies of vegetation cover in arid environments (e.g., Patagonia Monte, Colorado Plateau) were developed to track the changes in grazed landscapes and effectively analyze the results of landscape management, but the functions and processes that shape the resulting landscape are more difficult to extract (Ares et al., 2003; Yuhas and Goetz, 1994).
+Aubault et al. (2015) implemented a coupled approach using an empirical model representing pasture growth (GRASP) and a spatiotemporal land erodibility model (AUSLEM) to evaluate the impact of land management strategies on the erodibility of the environments in western Queensland, Australia.
+The study highlighted the importance of adapting the grazing strategy and stocking rate to the land type and climate variabilities of an environment in order to limit the wind erosion and land degradation (Aubault et al., 2015).
+A combined agent-based model (ABM) approach and real-time remotely sensed vegetation leaf area index by Yu et al. (2019) were used to evaluate the consequences of different grazing management strategies on vegetation cover in the region of Zeku, China.
 Nevertheless, this combined approach was based at a landscape scale and focused on the management strategies rather than the description of the dynamics between the landscape and the grazers (Yu et al., 2019).
 The cellular automata (CA) model of Jeltsch et al. (1997a) represented the effect on vegetation cover from preferential grazing around a borehole in the Kalahari Desert.
 The Jeltsch et al. (1997a) model provided a good representation of the preferential grazing gradient around a borehole; however, it did not simulate sediment transport and was implemented only at a herd level.
-The approaches summarized here suggest the possible advantages to combine a CA model with an ABM to represent a dynamic and synergistic vegetation-sediment-grazing interaction at appropriate spatial and temporal scales within a semi-arid environment.
+The approaches summarized here suggest the possible advantages of combining a CA model with an ABM to represent a dynamic and synergistic vegetation-sediment-grazing interaction at appropriate spatial and temporal scales within a semiarid environment.